hdShang/arxiv-daily/docs/cs-CV/2025-12-23/papers/251220617v1-spatialtree-how-spatial-abilities-branch-out-in-mllms.md

 ---
 layout: default
-title: SpatialTree: How Spatial Abilities Branch Out in MLLMs
+title: "SpatialTree: How Spatial Abilities Branch Out in MLLMs"
 ---

 # SpatialTree: How Spatial Abilities Branch Out in MLLMs